 Directions for Use

-This DIY cleaning spray is a great multipurpose spray that can be used all around the house.
+This homemade cleaning spray is a great multipurpose spray that can be used all around the house.
 Shake well before use to disperse the oils and away you go.

 If using on wood I always recommend spraying the cloth and then wiping your surface to avoid over saturating your wood, as this could cause it to warp.